npwoods/bletchmame/README.md

 - 2.14 (TBD)
 	- In addition to the menu bar, ScrLk will now also toggle the visibility of the status bar
 	- Created a nicer status bar display for cassette status
+	- When the user chooses a MAME executable accompanied by a MAME.ini, BletchMAME will now prompt the user to import these settings
 	- On MAME.ini importing, now tracking preferred actions for subsequent imports
 	- Fixed a bug that caused BletchMAME to not prompt the user to find MAME when no MAME is known
 	- Fixed a bug that could cause duplication of items on the "recent images list" list